blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 the canonical pose from the training examples to correctly infer the rotation angle for the test examples.
 This, however, was not learned by the model in this example.

-When initializing the classification head identically for all classes, we force the model to adapt during fine-tuning, as otherwise, it would predict only at the chance level.
+When initializing the classification head identically for all classes, the model is forced to adapt during fine-tuning, as otherwise, it would predict only at the chance level.
 This prevents memorization overfitting.